 Wombat was our para-virtualized Linux server on L4.
 It was the first portable (across architectures) version of a virtualized Linux on L4 (possibly the first portable virtualized Linux at all).
-It is now commercially supported by our spinout company Open Kernel Labs under the name OK Linux.
+It was later commercially supported by our spinout company Open Kernel Labs under the name OK Linux.
 We have consequently discontinued support for Wombat.

 Darbat is a related project aiming at running a complete Mac OS X system on top of L4, possibly concurrently with a Linux (i.e. Wombat) system.
 Rather than straight para-virtualization of the Darwin kernel (consisting of Mach, a BSD kernel and IOkit), the Darbat project attempted to remove Mach completely, replacing its functionality by plain L4 mechanisms plus some user-level libraries.
 The aim was to run Darwin and IOkit in different (unprivileged) address spaces.